Adelaide Hasse: New York City

 In 1911, Hasse was moved to the Documents Division of the NYPL where she was given the additional task of providing reference services, which greatly diminished the time she had available for working on NYPL's massive collection of government and municipal documents.
 The Documents Division was closely related to the Economics Division, which was led by Charles Williamson.
 It was at this point that Hasse's reputation as a misandrist and "classic difficult woman, selfish, bad-tempered, and unreasonable" began to unfold.
 As she was passed over for promotions with some regularity, her less experienced male supervisors sought to undermine her authority and expertise in government documents at every turn.
-In 1915, the Chief Reference Librarian, Harry Miller Lydenberg, under new NYPL Director Edwin Anderson, launched a campaign against her, claiming that her entries were "erroneous or inconsistent."
+In 1915, the Chief Reference Librarian, Harry Miller Lydenberg, under new NYPL Director Edwin H. Anderson, launched a campaign against her, claiming that her entries were "erroneous or inconsistent."
 This campaign gathered steam and continued until her termination from the NYPL in 1919.
 The beginning of the end for Hasse was when Anderson and Lydenberg removed her from her special collection to the Cataloging Division because they claimed that she "refused to 'coordinate' with the cataloging office on her work."
 After twenty years of cataloging government documents on her own, she was now little more than just another cataloging staff member.
 Anderson eventually fired Hasse "via a two-sentence letter" and denied her request for a meeting as to why she was fired as well as for a hearing.
 Patrons of the library were even told not to associate with her when she came in as a patron after her dismissal, and her supporters working in the library, as well as those she hired, were fired soon after.